Fractional forcing number of graphs: Main Result

-In the case of bipartite graph, the $\gamma_i$'s in Lemma \ref{lem13} are integral and for each $i$, $\alpha_i$ corresponds to a forcing set for $\gamma_i$.
-Note that, the following example shows that these $\alpha_i$'s are not necessary minimal.
+In the case of a bipartite graph, $\gamma_i$'s in Lemma \ref{lem13} are integral and for each $i$, $\alpha_i$ corresponds to a forcing set for $\gamma_i$.
+Note that, the following example shows that these $\alpha_i$'s are not necessarily minimal.

 \begin{example} Consider the graph $P_2 \Box P_4$.
 A fractional perfect matching $\gamma$ for $G$ is specified in the following picture.